zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (Without Qty) 2006.md

 ### 6.4 Statutory undertakers and utility companies

-- (1) Statutory undertakers or utility companies carrying out work in pursuance of their
+- (1) Statutory undertakers or utility companies carrying out work in pursuance of their statutory obligations and not having a contractual relationship with the Employer, the Contractor or any person for whom the Contractor is responsible shall be classified as statutory undertakers or utility companies and not Nominated Sub-Contractors or persons engaged by the Employer under clause 30 and the fees or charges xxxx